Rare Photos That Reveal the Worst Stereotypes of Every State

 New Mexico – Aliens and Heisenberg

 The state was solely associated with Area 51.
-Then Bryan Cranston and Aaron Paul rolled into Albuquerque in their mobile meth lab and there went the neighborhood.
+Then Bryan Cranston and Aaron Paul rolled into Albuquerque and there went the neighborhood.

 Next: Even people from this state will say this is true …